 Computer Science Department

-I am thrilled to be a winner of the 2021 campus-wide Distinguished Teaching Award, which is UCLA's highest honor for excellence in the classroom.
+I am thrilled to be a winner of the 2021 campus-wide Distinguished Teaching Award, which is UCLA's highest honor for excellence in teaching.
 Previously, I won the 2014 Northrop Grumman Excellence in Teaching Award, presented annually to a faculty member of UCLA's School of Engineering.

 I annually teach both undergraduate and graduate courses in theoretical computer science.
 My current and past course offerings are as follows.